 Future work should use this framework for proving properties of Haskell programs.
-Also, the lacking support of constructor classes should be overcome.
-Currently, Hets already provides some experimental translation of constructor classes and monads, also covering do notation, using theory morphisms as provided by the package AWE [BJL06].
-However, there are (mainly syntactic) problems (with name clashes) that currently prevent a proper integration with Isabelle/HOLCF.
+Currently Hets already provides some experimental translation of constructor classes and monads, also covering do notation, using theory morphisms as provided by the package AWE [BJL06].
+However, there are mainly syntactic problems with name clashes that currently prevent a proper integration with Isabelle/HOLCF.
 These problems should be solved in the near future.